-The Group has adopted a forward-looking expected loss impairment model to recognise expected credit losses ("ECLs") in respect of advances to customers.
-The assessment of credit risk and the measurement of ECLs are required to be based on unbiased and probabilityweighted possible outcomes, reasonable and supportable information at the reporting date about past events, current conditions and forecasts of future economic conditions.
+The assessment of credit risk and the measurement of ECLs are required to be based on unbiased and probability-weighted possible outcomes, and reasonable and supportable information at the reporting date about past events, current conditions and forecasts of future economic conditions.

+The Group has adopted a forward-looking expected loss impairment model to recognise ECLs in respect of advances to customers.
 Significant management judgement and estimates are involved in the development and the application of complex models and the choices of inputs in the calculation of ECLs, including: